 I also wish to thank all members of the Charity Management Committee for their support and guidance, and the PCF management and staff for their commitment and hard work.
 I would like to also express my sincere appreciation to all PCF Branch Chairmen, committee members and volunteers for their support and efforts in helping fellow citizens in need.

 Lawrence WongChairman PCF Charity Management Committee

 PCF CHARITY MANAGEMENT COMMITTEE

 Chairman

 Mr Lawrence Wong Shyun Tsai

-Minister for Education
+Deputy Prime Minister

-Second Minister for Finance
+Minister for Finance

 Date of Appointment: 01/06/2011

-Experience working with Charities: 16 years

 Treasurer

 Ms Low Yen Ling

 Minister of State,